winged/chirp/README.rst

 * Flow control

   * Chirp won't overload peers out-of-the box, if you work with long requests
     >2.5s adjust the timeout
   * Peer-load is reported so you can implement load-balancing easily

 * Easy message routing

 * Robust

-   * No message can be lost without an exception (or it is a bug)
+  * No message can be lost without an error (or it is a bug)
   * Due to retry it takes a very bad network for messages to be lost

 * Very thin API